koding/kdlearn/guides/creating-kdapps/foundation/index.md

 This guide will go over the foundation of what a Koding App is, where they are located, and some general tips.
 In the following sections we'll cover creating applications, modifying them, and publishing them.
-So let's get started!

 ## What are Koding apps?